EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Data and Samples

 \subsection{HSC-SSP Imaging Data}

-We utilize the HSC-SSP S18A imaging data that were taken with 5 broadband \tcr{filters}, $grizy$, in 2014 March$-$2018 \tcr{January} \citep{Aihara2019}.
-In the HSC S18A imaging data, the effective area and the $i$-band limiting magnitude are $\sim500$ ${\rm deg}^2$ \tcr{(Paper I)} and $\sim26$ mag \tcr{(for point sources, \citealt{Ono2018})}, respectively.
+We utilize the \tcr{imaging data set of HSC-SSP S18A} that were taken with 5 broadband filters, $grizy$, in 2014 March--2018 January\tcr{, and that were released by the HSC collaboration in 2018} \citep{Aihara2019}.
+In the HSC S18A imaging data, the effective area and the $i$-band limiting magnitude are $\sim500$ ${\rm deg}^2$ \tcg{(Paper I)} and $\sim26$ mag \tcg{(for point sources, \citealt{Ono2018})}, respectively.
 Because the HSC $y$-band image is $\sim1$ mag shallower than the other broadband images, we do not use the HSC $y$-band data but 4 broadband ($griz$) data for our analysis.